yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/install-middleware/tyk-pro.md

   - /plugins/javascript-middleware/install-middleware/tyk-pro
 ---

-In some cases middleware references can't be directly embedded in API Definitions (for example, when using the Tyk Dashboard in an On-Premises Pro installation).
+In some cases middleware references can't be directly embedded in API Definitions (for example, when using the Tyk Dashboard in an Self-Managed Pro installation).
 However, there is an easy way to distribute and enable custom middleware for an API in a Tyk node by adding them as a directory structure.

 Tyk will load the middleware plugins dynamically on host-reload without needing a direct reference to them in the API Definition.